 How should protection be conceived and practised if it is to protect forcibly displaced women as women (let alone as black women, queer women, etc.)?
 This is a significant question in a world in which half of the more than 100 million forcibly displaced people are women and girls The heightened risk of sexual violence and abuse faced by displaced women and girls has been widely recognised in migration scholarship with acknowledgement of gender based violence as grounding reasons for fleeing as well as recognizing vulnerability to such violence during the refugee journey (Phillimore et al 2022), in refugee camps, and in refugee reception and detention centres (Rueda et al 2023).
 Our argument contributes to these concerns by developing a framework capable of addressing the conceptual and normative dimensions of this question, that is, how we should conceptualise the protection of female forced migrants and what norms should guide the practice of protection.

 In this article, we probe the form and limits of humanitarian protection with respect to displaced women.
 We start by focusing on the ways in which forced displacement is gendered and on the ways in which the current practices of humanitarian protection are gender-blind and, as a consequence, generate and reproduce a set of gendered vulnerabilities in displacement that disadvantage women.
 Illustrating this argument through primary data gathered through engagement with displaced Venezuelan women as well as other secondary data in relation to other women, we aim to show the way in which gender-blind protection produces what Zuccarelli (2022), building on the work of Luna (2018) on interacting layers of vulnerability, calls ‘vulnerability loops’.
 That gender-blind protection is not adequate in respect of displaced women is not a novel conclusion, although we aim to give this argument greater theoretical specificity and precision than it has typically enjoyed, and feminist scholars of forced migration have long advocated the need for regimes of protection to become gender-sensitive.
-Hence in the following sections we acknowledge the efforts of organisations of humanitarian protection such as UNHCR to respond to these criticisms, highlighting the development of the view that women have gender-specific needs in protection and amount to an especially vulnerable population.
+Hence in the following sections we acknowledge the efforts of organisations of humanitarian protection such as the United Nations High Commissioner for Refugees (UNHCR) to respond to these criticisms, highlighting the development of the view that women have gender-specific needs in protection and amount to an especially vulnerable population.
 Our critical focus then shifts from the observed practice of humanitarian protection to its proposed gender-sensitive form in order to argue that humanitarian gender-sensitivity fails to protect women because, even as it addresses some of the immediate vulnerabilities of women in displacement, it reproduces the picture of womanhood and of the constitutively more vulnerable female body that is central to the structural production of gendered vulnerability.